freealise/freealise/translate/readme.md

 translate the siddur poetically, add natural tune; read the books, news and wiki

 merge with vocalise, open source all gscripts

+Add syntax decoder to Sefaria with biblical Hebrew frequency dictionary as source